AlexfromKH/Chef_WP/cookbooks/Wordpress/README.md

 # Wordpress

-Download, install and setup the latest instance of Wordpress on Ubuntu 18.04 and higer.
+Download, install and setup the latest instance of Wordpress on Ubuntu 18.04 and higher.